The Mystery of Edwin Drood (TV series): Earlier ITV version

 Although the 2012 miniseries is the first (and, so far, only) BBC television adaptation, ITV previously adapted Edwin Drood into eight thirty-minute episodes, broadcast live in weekly parts at 8:00pm from 28 September to 16 November 1960, airing concurrently with the BBC's adaptation of Barnaby Rudge.
 Written by John Keir Cross, it starred Donald Sinden as John Jasper, Richard Pearson as Mr Crisparkle, Tim Seely as Edwin Drood, and Barbara Brown as Rosa Bud; with each episode featuring an introduction by actor Michael Ingrams.
 This serial is believed to have been lost during the archival purges in the 1960s and 70s, and virtually nothing else is known about it beyond the rest of the cast and the episode titles.
 Photographs taken from contemporary newspaper listings (which speak positively of the production) exist within the BFI's library, but are not available to the public.
 Seely is credited for the final episode, suggesting it may have shared the same twist ending as the 2012 version.

 Earlier radio version

-In 1965, for Radio 4's long-running "Saturday Night Theatre" strand, Mollie Hardwick adapted the story into a 90-minute radio play and suggested an ending (although what it was is now unknown).
+In 1965, for Radio 4's long-running "Saturday Night Theatre" strand, Mollie Hardwick adapted the story into a 90-minute radio play and suggested an ending.
 The cast included Francis de Wolff as the Narrator, John Gabriel as John Jasper, Mary Wimbush as Princess Puffer, Patrick Barr as Crisparkle, Malcolm Terris as Edwin Drood, Rosalind Shanks as Rosa, Nigel Graham as Neville Landless, Isabel Rennie as Helena Landless and Denys Blakelock as Mr. Grewgious.
-It was repeated on 4 October 1970, although no recordings are known to exist, making it lost.
+It was repeated on 4 October 1970.
+It is available on the internet, although it is unclear whether it has been sourced from an archive, or is an off-air recording.